 Autism

-What is Autism?
+What is autism?

-Symptoms of Autism
+Symptoms of autism

-Causes of autism / risk factors for autism
+Other causes of autism / risk factors for autism

 Study shows autism can be eliminated

-Prevention / remedies / cures / treatment for Autism
+Prevention / remedies / cures / treatment for autism

 References

-What is Autism?
+What is autism?

 Autism spectrum disorder (ASD) is a group of three neural developmental disabilities.
 The three disorders are: autism, Asperger syndrome, and pervasive developmental disorder.